 Step 4: Collect employee payroll forms.
 Every company that hires employees in Tennessee must collect certain forms during the onboarding process.
 Each employee must complete I-9 verification.
 New employees must also have a completed W-4 form on file.
 There is no state W-4 since Tennessee does not have a state income tax.

 Step 5: Collect, review, and approve time sheets.
 To ensure smooth payroll processing, you’ll need a way to track employee time—many small business owners create their own time sheets or start with time and attendance software.
-If you have hourly or nonexempt employees, you’ll need to be diligent about collecting time records at least a few days before payroll is due.
+If you have hourly or nonexempt employees, you must be diligent about collecting time records at least a few days before payroll is due.
 Reviewing the time sheets gives you time to speak with anyone who might have made mistakes.

 Step 6: Calculate employee gross pay and taxes.
-To do payroll in Tennessee, you’ll need to make numerous payroll calculations, including total hours worked (you can use our free time card calculator), gross pay, payroll deductions and tax withholdings, benefit premiums, etc.
+To do payroll in Tennessee, you must make numerous payroll calculations, including total hours worked (you can use our free time card calculator), gross pay, payroll deductions and tax withholdings, benefit premiums, etc.

 Step 8: Document and store your payroll records.
 Keeping your company business records is good practice.
 Tennessee does not require that your business keep any employment documents.
 The Fair Labor Standards Act (FLSA), however, does require businesses to keep certain records for at least three years.
 Learn more about what to keep in our guide to payroll records.